microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/split-button-needs-labelling.md

-# Accessibility: SplitButton must have an accessible name via title, aria-label (`@microsoft/fluentui-jsx-a11y/split-button-needs-labelling`)
+# Accessibility: SplitButton must have text content or accessible name on primaryActionButton prop (`@microsoft/fluentui-jsx-a11y/split-button-needs-labelling`)

 💼 This rule is enabled in the ✅ `recommended` config.